Engee documentation

 Yes

-# Sample time — sampling interval
+# Sample time — the interval between the calculation steps

 SampleTime (real number / vector of two real numbers)